arm/mlia/README.md

 estimators (backends) that could generate performance analysis for individual types of hardware.

-The `backend` command is used to manage the installation of new backends.
+The `mlia-backend` command is used to manage the installation of new backends.

-The `install` sub-command can be used to either
+* The `install` sub-command can be used after `mlia-backend` to:

-* install a backend installed locally already (option `--path`) or
+  * install a backend of ML Inference Advisor from a directory which contains installed backend (option `--path`).
+The name (mandatory argument `name`) of the backend can be case insensitive.
+If backend is already installed, it is possible to use option `--force` to force the installation
-* (if available) automatically download the necessary components and dependencies, install them and configure them properly (option `--download`).
+  * (if available) automatically download the necessary components and dependencies, install them and configure them properly (default behavior)

+* The `uninstall` sub-command can be used with option `backend_name` after `mlia-backend` to remove the backend installation folder

+* The `list` sub-command can be used after `mlia-backend` to display the installed and available for installation backends

 The usage is: